MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/cheatsheet.md

     .EnableLocalScreenshots()
     .StartApp();
 ```
-This will put the screenshots in the directory where the test assembly where the test assemblie resides.
+This will put the screenshots in the directory where the test assembly resides.
 The image will be named `screenshot-X-png`.

 <a name="invoke_method_on_an_appResult_or_UIElement"></a>